 The secant pile wall is a central construction method for modern excavation pit support and slope stabilization.
 It enables safe excavation pits in confined inner-city locations, underpinning of existing structures, and permanent or temporary retaining walls.
-Over its life cycle, in addition to planning and construction, processing and deconstruction tasks also occur—such as pile head removal, openings for penetrations, or complete removal of temporary walls.
-In these phases, selective, low vibration levels methods are frequently used in practice, where tools such as concrete pulverizer or hydraulic rock and concrete splitters from Darda GmbH in combination with mobile hydraulic power units enable precise and controlled processing without taking on the character of a pure demolition project.
+Over its life cycle, in addition to planning and construction, processing and deconstruction tasks also occur – such as pile head removal, openings for penetrations, or complete removal of temporary walls.
+In these phases, selective, low-vibration methods are frequently used in practice, where tools such as concrete pulverizers or hydraulic rock and concrete splitters in combination with mobile hydraulic power units enable precise and controlled processing without taking on the character of a pure demolition project.

-Definition: What is meant by secant pile wall
+Definition: What is meant by a secant pile wall?

 A secant pile wall is a support structure made of cylindrical piles drilled into the subsoil and constructed with reinforcement and concrete.
 These piles are arranged in a line and resist earth pressure, groundwater loads, and, where applicable, traffic loads.
 Depending on the arrangement and overlap of the piles, a distinction is made between tangent (touching), secant (overlapping), and discontinuous bored pile walls (pile rows with shotcrete between).
+In practice, primary and secondary piles are often constructed in sequence to achieve the required geometry and watertightness.
 Secant pile walls can be built as temporary (only for the construction period) or permanent systems.
 Watertightness against groundwater is achieved structurally by pile overlap, joint sealing systems, or supplementary cut-off base slabs.

 Construction methods, types, and configuration of the secant pile wall

 Secant pile walls are produced step by step: first, drilling is carried out along the planned wall alignment, the reinforcement cage is installed, and the pile is concreted.
 Construction usually proceeds in alternating-pile sequence to maintain ground stability.
-The method is selected based on geological and hydrological boundary conditions as well as excavation pit geometry.
+The method is selected based on geological and hydrological boundary conditions as well as excavation pit geometry, including the need for temporary casing, support fluids, and controlled spoil management.

 Types and characteristics